 The classical sampling Nyquist-Shannon-Kotelnikov theorem states that a band-limited continuous time function is uniquely defined by infinite two-sided sampling series taken with a sufficient frequency.
 The paper shows that these band-limited functions allows an arbitrarily close uniform approximation by functions that are uniquely defined by their extremely sparse subsamples representing arbitrarily small fractions of one-sided equidistant sample series with fixed oversampling parameter.
-In particular, an arbitrarily small adjustment of a band-limited underlying function makes redundant every (m-1) members of any set of m samples for an arbitrarily large m.
+In particular, for an arbitrarily large m, an arbitrarily small adjustment of a band-limited underlying function makes redundant (m-1) members of any sequence of m members of the sample.
 This allows to bypass, in a certain sense, the restriction on the sampling rate defined by the critical Nyquist rate.
 Application of this approach to more general non-bandlimited functions allows to approximate them by functions that are recoverable from equidistant samples with arbitrarily large distance between sampling points.